Last editedSep 20223 min read

-If you don’t include all the necessary information, your client may need to request a second invoice, or they might just neglect to pay at all.
-Check out our guide to how to write an invoice for a comprehensive list of everything you need to include on the invoice itself.
+If you don’t include all the necessary information, such as potential invoice payment methods, your client may need to request a second invoice, or they might just neglect to pay at all.

 If you’ve already sent an invoice, but it’s overdue, you may need to chase late payment.
 Here’s a sample invoice collection email you can use to do just that: